awtestergit/UBOXAI/README.md

 ## Knowledge Warehouse

 Once you have the UBOXAI set up, you can populate the knowledge warehouse, which can store FAQs and your documents (supports PDF or DOCX formats).
-# Note: There are plenty of works needed for the knowledge warehouse manager.
+**Note: There are plenty of works needed for the knowledge warehouse manager.**

-- If you use Docker way, you can run this command to get to docker:
+- If you use **Docker way**, you can run this command to get to docker:
 - ```bash
       docker run --name uboxai -p 11434:11434 -p 5000:5000 -p 5010:5010 -p 5050:5050 -it -d --privileged -v ./:/orig -v $(pwd)/qdrant_storage:/qdrant/storage:z -v dind-certs:/certs -v /var/run/docker.sock:/var/run/docker.sock -e DOCKER_TLS_CERTDIR=/certs awtestergit/uboxai:latest
       ```
-- If you use Git pull way, activate the virtual environment, e.g, 'conda activate uboxai'
+- If you use **Git pull way**, activate the virtual environment, e.g, 'conda activate uboxai'
 - go to folder /uboxai/server
 - start venv by 'source /uboxai/bin/activate'
 - start Knowledge Warehouse Manager by 'python vectordb_manager.py'